When you are faced with 2 great appliances like the Instant Pot and the Power Pressure Cooker XL, it can be hard to choose just one.

 Disadvantages of This Pot

 If the Instant Pot has a flaw, it has not yet been found.
-The Instant Pot works as promised and even has a 1 year manufacturer's warranty.
+The Instant Pot works as promised and even has a 1-year manufacturer’s warranty.
 So, if your Instant Pot with some manufacturing flaw, you can easily have it replaced.

-Making Jasmine rice in only a couple of minutes. - Getting beans super soft without the need to soak them.
+• It gets beans super soft without the need to soak them.
 They fully cook in around 30-40 minutes which is awesome.

-- Cooking hard veggies like cabbage in only a few minutes.
+• It can cook hard veggies like cabbage in only a few minutes.
 This would take so long in a regular pot.

 What Size Instant Pot Do I Need?

-In my personal opinion, I think the 6 qt pot of any variation is the perfect option for a single person or small family.
-Because I have the 6 qt, I cannot imagine using one of the smaller sizes.
+In my personal opinion, I think the 6-qt pot of any variation is the perfect option for a single person or small family.
+Because I have the 6-qt, I cannot imagine using one of the smaller sizes.

-That said, although the size of the pot may look big, you're not likely to use the entire thing all at once.
-That's why I would recommend that you go bigger rather than smaller when choosing the size of your instant pot.
+Although the size of the pot may look big, you’re not likely to use the entire thing all at once.
+That’s why I would recommend that you go bigger rather than smaller when choosing the size of your instant pot.

 Recommended Article: Instant Pot vs. Slow Cooker vs. Rice Cooker (The Key Differences)